fgerick/Elltorque.jl/README.md

 using Elltorque
 Elltorque.run(true)
 ```
-from within the Julia REPL.
-To run without calculating use
+from within the Julia REPL (takes around 2-3h).
+To run without calculating the data use

 ```julia
 Elltorque.run(false)